ScottDuke/backend-tech-test/Readme.md

 - Make use of factories, faker for testing
 - move the controller specs to request specs
 - namespace routes so instead of `/search` it would be `/api/v1/search`
+- return results in either xml or json

 # The Test